UVM Component Generation Overview

 For details on how to create a subsystem, see Create Subsystems (Simulink).

-In addition to the previous structure, you can optionally include these subsystems.
+In addition to the previous structure, you can optionally include these blocks or subsystems.

 A driver subsystem